 Governance checklist before building

 For most business agents, production readiness depends on scoped permissions, test datasets, evaluation criteria, prompt and policy versioning, fallback behavior, monitoring, and a clear owner.
 These controls are not paperwork.
 They are what make an agent dependable enough to use outside a demo.
+For a deeper operating model, use the enterprise AI agent governance checklist before expanding autonomy.

 How NextPage approaches AI agent development